Al-Shabaab is an al Qaeda-linked militant group based in Somalia

 How does Al-Shabaab recruit?

-The group has a sophisticated public relations arm that includes a Twitter account and video production abilities.
+The organization has a sophisticated public relations arm that includes a Twitter account and video production abilities.

-Al-Shabaab has even made a video that’s as slickly produced as a reality TV show, complete with a hip-hop jihad voice and a startling message:
+A 2009 Al-Shabaab video is as slickly produced as a reality TV show, complete with a hip-hop jihad voice and a startling message.

-“Mortar by mortar, shell by shell, only going to stop when I send them to hell,” an unidentified voice raps in English.
+“Mortar by mortar, shell by shell, only going to stop when I send them to hell,” an unidentified voice raps on the video in American English.

-Abu Mansour al-Amriki, a former Al-Shabaab fighter and prolific English-language propagandist for the group, said in a video posted online last year that he had had a fallout with Al-Shabaab “regarding matters of the Sharia and matters of strategy” and feared for his life.
+Al-Amriki, whose real name is Omar Hammami, said last year in a video posted online that he had had a fallout with Al-Shabaab “regarding matters of the sharia and matters of strategy” and feared for his life.
+He was reported to have been killed in Somalia by Al-Shabaab.
+CNN is not able to confirm the report.

 Al-Amriki, whose real name is Omar Hammami, was reportedly killed in Somalia by Al-Shabaab.
 CNN was not able to confirm the report.